solomancode/datepicker-plus/readme.md

 ### Script tag

 - [Publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages)
-- Put a script tag similar to this `<script src='https://unpkg.com/select-date-range@0.0.1/dist/mycomponent.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='https://unpkg.com/datepicker-plus@0.0.1/dist/mycomponent.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
-- Run `npm install select-date-range --save`
+- Run `npm install datepicker-plus --save`
-- Put a script tag similar to this `<script src='node_modules/select-date-range/dist/mycomponent.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='node_modules/datepicker-plus/dist/mycomponent.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install select-date-range --save`
+- Run `npm install datepicker-plus --save`
-- Add an import to the npm packages `import select-date-range;`
+- Add an import to the npm packages `import datepicker-plus;`
 - Then you can use the element anywhere in your template, JSX, html etc